alexvogel/advanced-lane-finding/README.md

 ![alt text][image2]    ![alt text][image3]

 After a successful calibration procedure, the return value, camera calibration matrix, distortion coefficients, the rotation and the translation vectors (ret, mtx, dist, rvecs, tvecs) are written to a pickle file '.calibration.pkl' and placed in the directory, where the calibration images reside.
-The next time the program is called with the same calibration images, there won't be the need to go through the calibration effort again.
-Instead the precalculated calibration parameters will be read from the pickle file.
+The next time the program is called with the same calibration images, the calibration step will be skipped and the precalculated calibration parameters will be read from the pickle file.

 ### 5. Pipeline (single images)